Solaris Itinerary

 In the afternoon, we will visit Chinese Hat, off the coast of Santiago, where a small colony of Galapagos penguins has settled.
 This is an excellent place to learn more about volcanism, lava bombs and lava tunnels.

 Day 7: Our dinghies will bring you to the pier of Puerto Ayora, from where you will be brought to the Charles Darwin Research Station.
 This is where biological research and indispensable conservation management of this unique archipelago are carried out.
-The most memorable part of your visit will probably be the successful breeding centre and the enclosures with Galapagos giant tortoises.
+The most memorable part of your visit will probably be the successful breeding center and the enclosures with Galapagos giant tortoises.

 After that, it is time to say goodbye to the Galapagos.
 Assisted by the naturalist guide and some crew members, the dinghy will bring you and your luggage to the pier, where you will take the shuttle back to the airport.
-In case you have booked your trip for a longer stay with us, we would be welcoming any potential new fellow passengers to the yacht, and continue our trip to the next visiting site.
+In case you have booked your trip for a longer stay with us, we would be welcoming any potential new fellow passengers to the yacht and continuing our trip to the next visiting site.

 Sample itineraries are for guidance only.
 Actual itineraries may differ slightly due to factors such as weather, wildlife, logistics and local regulations.